One of the most common mistakes people make with their brand is thinking they can keep track of all the details of their business in their head.

 Some Free Help to Get Started

-If you’re in those 60% and 80% groups that need help with defining and improving your business, you’re obviously not alone.
+If you’re in those 60% and 80% groups that need help with defining and improving your brand, you’re obviously not alone.
 Now’s the time to jump over to the other side and get a clear advantage on the competition.